 - Gratitude – Being thankful helps us to stay positive and can even give our immune system a boost!
 Practice writing down three good things that happened in your day and three things you are grateful for, such as a friend or a pet.

-In recognition of the loneliness and isolation faced by many older adults, The Vic Foundation and Victoria Lifeline have developed a new program to combat senior isolation known as Send A Smile To A Senior.
+In recognition of the loneliness and isolation faced by many older adults, Victoria Hospital Foundation and Victoria Lifeline have developed a new program to combat senior isolation known as Send A Smile To A Senior.
 The program kicked off in December by delivering care packages with local goods and handmade cards to over 450 isolated seniors in our community.
 Our next Send A Smile To A Senior initiative, Calls For Comfort, is a partnership with Fort Richmond Collegiate where seniors who have registered through the Fort Garry Seniors Resource Council will participate in weekly half hour phone or virtual conversations over a four-week period.

 Taking care of our mental health is an important part of healthy aging.
 Look for opportunities every day to give your mental wellness a boost and to live your best life.
 Take the first step on your well-being journey today!